|Madora and Absalom Chewning|

 "To his dying day Sprig Dempsey said he had never seen anything like it in his life how those Yankees had cured Ab Chewning of that rheumatism, which even bee-stinging had failed to cure."

 Absalom Chewning survived the war and his near capture by Union soldiers.
-He married Madora Ann Spicer in 1869 and together they raised ten children at Mount View.
+He married Madora Ann Spicer in 1869 and together they raised ten children at Mountain View.
 Absalom died on February 23, 1923 and is buried at New Hope Baptist Church in Orange County.

 |Absalom Chewning, about 1920|